mldbai/mldb/Building.md

 These instructions are designed for a vanilla installation of **Ubuntu 14.04** and its default compiler, **GCC 4.8**.

-It will take around 45 minutes to run through these steps on an Amazon EC2 r3.8xlarge machine (32 cores, 244GB of RAM) and longer on smaller machines.
+It will take around **45 minutes on a 32-core machine with 244GB of RAM** to run through these steps (i.e. on an Amazon EC2 r3.8xlarge instance) and longer on smaller machines.
 However, you can get up and running in 5 minutes by [using a pre-built Docker images of the MLDB Enterprise Edition](http://mldb.ai/doc/#builtin/Running.md.html) for free with a trial license, which can be obtained instantly by filling out [this form](http://mldb.ai/licensing.html).

 ## System dependencies